privacy-scaling-explorations/zkevm-specs/specs/precompile/04dataCopy.md

 The `dataCopy` precompile returns its input.

+### Circuit behavior

+1. Do a busmapping lookup for CallContext last Call's CallDataOffset.
+2. Do a busmapping lookup for CallContext last Call's CallDataLength.
+3. Do a busmapping lookup for CallContext last Call's ReturnDataOffset.
+4. Do a busmapping lookup for CallContext last Call's ReturnDataLength.
+5. Do a CopyTable lookup to verify the copy from calldata to current call context memory.
+6. Do a CopyTable lookup to verify the copy from calldata to precompile call context memory.

+### Gas cost

 The gas cost of `dataCopy` precompile consists of two parts:

 1. A constant gas cost: `15 gas`